 Varied entrance/collection will ensure that the adults and children on site can distance appropriately and it will reduce the risk of children coming in to contact with children from other groups.
-This will be difficult for some families of multiple children.
 Staff will still be required to greet their group and take out to the playground for collection.
 Parents must not congregate at the 'drop-off' point, they must instead arrive on time and then depart.